 - Set up 301 redirects to send all traffic from your old domain to your new one.

 - Notify Google that you’ve changed your domain name.

-A 301 redirect is a permanent redirect from one page URL to another.
-It sends site visitors and search engines to a different URL than the one they originally typed into the browser or clicked from a SERP.
+A 301 redirect is a permanent redirect from one URL to another.
+It sends site visitors and crawl bots to a different URL than the one they originally typed into the browser or clicked from a SERP.
 This is vital if you want to keep the web traffic and the links from a given page.

 For instance, everyone that goes to oldwebsite.com/example will be automatically newwebsite.com/example.